metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ✔ Hidden Settings
 ```

-This step allows us to configure advanced settings for our candy machine, but we are not using any of them in this tutorial so we simply press [Enter] to continue on.
+This step allows us to configure advanced settings for our candy machine, but we are not using any of them in this tutorial, so we simply press [Enter] to continue on.

 ```
 ?
 What is your SOL treasury address? ›